-If you want to ride Amtrak, it helps you know the basics, so I put this page together.
-Setting the right expectations is vital for any trip you want to plan.
-Finding good information can be challenging, so why not get it from someone who spent over a decade riding the rails?
+Knowing the basics is essential to ride Amtrak, so I put this page together.
+Setting the right expectations is vital for any trip you plan.
+Finding good information can be challenging, so why not get it from someone who has spent over a decade riding the rails?

 My story and experiences